RefineDevelopment/Array/README.md

 - Extract to a folder

-- Open Array-master as an Intelli J Project
+- Open Array-1.0 as an Intelli J Project

 - Go to Intelli J Settings > Plugins and Install Lombok